Sadako Sasaki: Memorials

 After her death, Sasaki's friends and schoolmates published a collection of letters in order to raise funds to build a memorial to her and all of the children who had died from the effects of the atomic bomb, including another Japanese girl Yoko Moriwaki.
 In 1958, a statue of Sasaki holding a golden crane was unveiled in the Hiroshima Peace Memorial Park.
 At the foot of the statue is a plaque that reads: "This is our cry.
 This is our prayer.
 Peace in the world."
 Every year during the Obon holiday, which is a holiday in Japan to remember the departed spirits of one's ancestors, thousands of people leave paper cranes near the statue.
 A paper crane database has been established online for contributors to leave a message of peace and to keep a record of those who have donated cranes.

 Sasaki and the family have donated some of Sadako's cranes at places of importance around the world: in NYC at the National September 11 Memorial & Museum, at Pearl Harbor, Hawaii, at the Harry S. Truman Presidential Library and Museum on November 19, 2015, at Museum of Tolerance on May 26, 2016, and the Japanese American National Museum three days later.
 USS Arizona Memorial Crane Donation and President Truman Museum Donation helped by Clifton Truman Daniel, who is the grandson of President Truman.
-There was a statue of her in the Seattle Peace Park which was stolen in July of 2024 and remains missing.
+A statue of Sasaki was erected in the Seattle Peace Park before being stolen in July 2024.
+It remains missing.

 Sasaki has become a leading symbol of the effects of nuclear war and has become an international symbol for peace and a peaceful world, especially during the ongoing 2022 Russian invasion of Ukraine.

 Sasaki is also a heroine for many girls in Japan.
 Her story is told in some Japanese schools on the anniversary of the Hiroshima bombing.
 Dedicated to Sasaki, people all over Japan celebrate August 6 as the annual peace day.

 Artist Sue DiCicco founded the Peace Crane Project in 2013 to celebrate Sasaki's legacy and connect students around the world in a vision of peace.
 DiCicco and Sasaki's brother co-wrote a book about Sasaki, The Complete Story of Sadako Sasaki, hoping to bring her true story to English speaking countries.
 Their website offers a study guide for students and an opportunity to "Ask Masahiro".

 In Anchorage, Alaska, Sasaki’s legacy is honored through a permanent exhibit—“The Legacy of Sadako”—at the University of Alaska Anchorage (UAA) and Alaska Pacific University (APU) Consortium Library.
 The exhibit, opened on May 27, 2018, was organized in part by a delegation of students, including from Colony High School, Mat-Su College, and UAA, who visited Japan to meet Sasaki’s brother, Masahiro Sasaki.